Miloš Vučević: Tenure

 Upon becoming minister of defence, he visited the Serbian General Staff with chief of General Staff Milan Mojsilović.
 He also became involved in the North Kosovo crisis, having supported the increase of the level of combat readiness on 1 November 2022.
-He also alleged that drones from Kosovo illegally spied on the Serbian Army.
 Vučević met with deputy assistant secretary general of NATO Javier Colomina on 9 November.
-During the meeting, Vučević declared the Kosovo Force (KFOR) as "crucial for guaranteeing security on Kosovo" (ključnog značaja za garantovanje bezbednosti širom Kosova).
+During the meeting, Vučević declared the Kosovo Force (KFOR) as "crucial for guaranteeing security on Kosovo" (od ključnog značaja za garantovanje bezbednosti širom Kosova).
 However, he also accused the prime minister of Kosovo Albin Kurti of wanting to ethnically cleanse Serbs.
-On 26 December, the level of combat readiness was increased again, and by 29 December it was abolished.
+On 26 December, the level of combat readiness was increased again, but by 29 December it was abolished.
 On New Year's Eve, Vučević and Mojsilović visited the members of the 250th Rocket Brigade.

-In January 2023, Vučević announced that the budget of the ministry of defence for 2023 was din.
-160 billion.
+In January 2023, Vučević announced that the budget of the Ministry of Defence for 2023 was RSD 160 billion.
 He later visited North Macedonia and met with its prime minister, Dimitar Kovačevski, and minister of defence, Slavjanka Petrovska, and announced that his ministry would re-initiate participation in international military exercises, which was suspended in 2022 after the Russian invasion of Ukraine.
 In March, the ministry sent international aid to Syria, and appointed Muharem Fazlić as the head of the Directorate for Training and Doctrine of the General Staff.
 Later that month, Vučević met with Slovenian defence minister Marjan Šarec, with whom he discussed regional cooperation, Ukraine, and KFOR.
 Vučević was also re-elected president of the Novi Sad branch of SNS.